-The leg with pair switches S1 and S2 are turned on complimentarily with 50% duty cycle with short dead time and the same is true for the second leg with pair switches S3 and S4.
+The leg with pair switches S1 and S2 are turned on complimentarily with a 50% duty cycle with short dead time.
+The same is true for the second leg with pair switches S3 and S4.
 The control signal to switch S3 and S4 is phase-shifted with respect to the gating signal to switch S1 and S2 to allow zero-voltage switching (ZVS) transition and also to ensure that the transformer primary is either connected to the input or shorted.

-When the diagonal switches are ON, Power is transferred to the load through transformer secondary.
+When the diagonal switches are ON, Power is transferred to the load through the transformer secondary.

 If either the top or bottom switches of both legs are ON simultaneously, no power is transferred to the secondary, since zero voltage is applied across the primary.

 When the appropriate diagonal switches are turned OFF, primary current flows through the output capacitor of the respective MOSFETs causing switch drain voltage to move toward to the opposite input voltage rail.
 This causes zero voltage across the MOSFET, thus creating ZVS when it turns ON.
 This is possible when enough circulating current is provided by the inductive storage energy to charge and discharge the output capacitor of the respective MOSFETs.

 The parasitic output capacitor of the MOSFETs and the leakage inductance of the switching transformer are used as a resonant tank circuit to achieve zero voltage across the MOSFET at the turn-on transition.